super-heavy-milk/blog/content/posts/git-tricks.md

 I wanted to include `git restore` after explaining `checkout` vs `switch`.

-Remember how you can discard can discard local _unstaged_ changes using the `checkout` command?
+Remember how you can discard local _unstaged_ changes using the `checkout` command?
 That's what `restore` does.

 ```sh
 # using checkout